Thyroid Cancer: Specialists, Diagnosis And Treatment

 MBBS (Singapore) – M.Med (Singapore) – MRCP (United Kingdom) – FAMS (Medical Oncology)

-Dr Leong Swan Swan did her basic Medical studies in the National University of Singapore (NUS) and obtained her Master of Medicine (Internal Medicine), NUS and Membership of the Royal College of Physicians (United Kingdom) in 1995.
-She started her training in Medical Oncology in 1995, and was awarded HMDP for further training, with special focus on Thoracic Oncology under Dr Mark Green at Holling’s Cancer Centre in 1997.
+Dr Leong Swan Swan did her basic Medical studies at the National University of Singapore (NUS) and obtained her Master of Medicine (Internal Medicine), NUS and Membership of the Royal College of Physicians (United Kingdom) in 1995.
+She started her training in Medical Oncology in 1995 and was awarded HMDP for further training, with a special focus on Thoracic Oncology under Dr Mark Green at Holling’s Cancer Centre in 1997.
 In 2000, she obtained Specialist Accreditation in Medical Oncology as well as European Society of Oncology (ESMO) certification.

 Dr Leong was also actively involved in teaching.
 She was a Clinical Lecturer for medical students, involved in undergraduate teaching as well as teaching for junior staff and nurses.
 She has also given many public lectures.

-She has published widely in both local and International journals including Journal of Clinical Oncology, Chest, Cancer and has written book chapters for the staging and treatment of lung cancer.
-Recognised for her expertise in lung and other cancers, she has been a reviewer for several journals including Journal of Clinical Oncology, Respirology and Singapore Medical Journal.
+She has published widely in both local and International journals including the Journal of Clinical Oncology, Chest, Cancer and has written book chapters for the staging and treatment of lung cancer.
+Recognised for her expertise in lung and other cancers, she has been a reviewer for several journals including the Journal of Clinical Oncology, Respirology and Singapore Medical Journal.

 Dr Leong’s subspecialty interest is in lung cancer, thyroid cancer and head & neck cancer.
 (Head and neck cancer is a cancer that starts in the lip, oral cavity (mouth), nasal cavity (inside the nose), paranasal sinuses, pharynx, and larynx.)
 She is fluent in English and Mandarin as well as Cantonese dialect.